cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-05-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

 title: Use Custom LaTeX Macros to Boost Your Writing Productivity
 subtitle: Forget about these annoying numerical glitches in your LaTeX document
 tags: latex
-description: LaTeX macros allow increasing productivity by avoiding typing repetitive LaTeX commands.
-In this tutorial, I show you how to use them.
+description: |
+  In this blog post, I describe how I use LaTeX macros to boost my writing productivity by automating repetitive tasks such as formatting and number computations.
+I explain how to create custom commands for common tasks like abbreviations, author notes, formatting and computing numbers, percentages, and ratios, as well as embedding small bar charts within documents.
+This post also demonstrates how to execute Python scripts within LaTeX documents, offering a powerful way to dynamically update content and automate parts of the writing process.
 keywords: latex, macros, productivity, tutorials
 image: ../img/posts/2021/snail_cover.jpg
 share-img: ../img/posts/2021/snail_cover.jpg